howtri/flaskTinyURL/README.md

 # flaskTinyURL

-A simple site that stores a long url mapped to a short url.
-Uses POST to create a new tiny url and GET against any short ids passed to /t/

-Planning to add more actions and experiment with middleware, possibly JWTs as a start
+A flask API that uses pynamoDB to store long urls mapped to short IDs to be accessed via /t/ Uses JWT as authentication, mostly for experimentation, currently passed in as URL parameter but needs to be included in the request body

+Requires:
+AWS Secrets Manager to host
+PynamoDB
+Flask